jacksanders-xyz/jacksanders-xyz/README.md

 ### 🪐🪐🌳🌱
-cloud/fullstack engineer in Brooklyn, NY...
+cloud/fullstack engineer in New York

 <!--
 **jacksanders-xyz/jacksanders-xyz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.